 Morphine Up-Regulates the Expression of Inflammatory Cytokines and MMP-9 in Mice Gastric Tissue

-Gastric ulcer is associated with an increase in the level of proinflammatory cytokines in the gastric mucos.
+Gastric ulcer is associated with an increase in the level of proinflammatory cytokines in the gastric mucosa.

-So, the mRNA levels of proinflammatory cytokines IL-6, TNF-α, and IL-1β in the gastric tissues of mice treated with 25 mg slow-release morphine were measured.
+Therefore, the mRNA levels of proinflammatory cytokines IL-6, TNF-α, and IL-1β in the gastric tissues of mice treated with 25 mg slow-release morphine were measured.
 Morphine treatment significantly increased gastric expression of TNF-α (Figure 2A), IL-1β (Figure 2B), and IL-6 (Figure 2C), compared with control at both 24 and 48 hours.
 Naloxone treatment significantly reduced the expression of morphine-induced inflammatory cytokines TNF-α, IL-1β, and IL-6 (Figure 2, A–C).
 MMPs are responsible for the degradation of a variety of extracellular matrix molecules, and their up-regulation often coincides with increased expression of inflammatory cytokines in various pathologic conditions.
-Thus, the activity of MMP-9 protein in mice gastric tissue was measured.
-Morphine induced a significant up-regulation of MMP-9 activity in mouse gastric mucosa at both 24 hours (80-fold) and 48 hours (90-fold) compared with control.
+Therefore, the activity of MMP-9 protein in mice gastric tissue was measured.
+Morphine induced a significant up-regulation of MMP-9 activity in mouse gastric mucosa both at 24 hours (80-fold) and at 48 hours (90-fold) compared with that in control.
 However, naloxone treatment reduced MMP-9 activity (Figure 2, D and E).
-Altogether, these data showed that morphine modulates gastric expression of proinflammatory cytokines and the matrix metallopeptidase, MMP-9, in a naloxone reversal manner, implicating the involvement of μ-opioid receptors in morphine-induced gastric damage.
+Altogether, these data showed that morphine modulates gastric expression of proinflammatory cytokines and the matrix metallopeptidase, MMP-9, in a naloxone-reversal manner, implicating the involvement of μ-opioid receptors in morphine-induced gastric damage.

-Morphine Increases the Basal Level of Gastric Acid Secretion and Induces Gastric Delaying
+Morphine Increases Basal Level of Gastric Acid Secretion and Induces Gastric Delaying

 Gastric acid plays an important role in many types of gastric injuries.

 To investigate whether gastric acid is involved in morphine-mediated gastric damage, the pH of the gastric content after morphine treatment was measured.
-Groups of mice were pelleted with slow-release 25-mg morphine pellet subcutaneously for 24 and 48 hours, and the pH of the gastric content was measured by inserting the pH electrode directly inside the mice stomach.
-Surprisingly, the pH of the gastric content of morphine-treated mice was found significantly lower compared with placebo at both 24 and 48 hours.
-To confirm the role of opioid receptors in morphine-induced pH change, naloxone is implanted along with morphine.
-Our result suggested that naloxone antagonized morphine-induced decrease in pH change.
-No significant difference in pH of the gastric content between placebo and naloxone alone treated mice was observed (Figure 3A).
+Groups of mice were pelleted with slow-release 25-mg morphine pellet subcutaneously for 24 and 48 hours, and the pH of the gastric content was measured by inserting the pH electrode directly inside the stomach of the mice.
+Surprisingly, the pH of the gastric content of morphine-treated mice was found significantly lower compared with that of placebo-treated mice at both 24 and 48 hours.
+To confirm the role of opioid receptors in morphine-induced pH change, naloxone was implanted along with morphine.
+The results suggested that naloxone antagonized morphine-induced decrease in pH change.
+No significant difference in pH of the gastric content between placebo and naloxone-treated mice was observed (Figure 3A).

 To investigate the effect of morphine treatment in gastric delaying, GI transit was measured using FITC-dextran after 3 hours of morphine treatment.
-Our results show that, in morphine-treated mice, FITC-dextran was distributed mainly in the stomach and proximal small intestine.
-In contrast, in control mice, FITC-dextran was mainly distributed in the distal small intestine (Figure 3B).
+The results show that, in morphine-treated mice, FITC-dextran was distributed primarily in the stomach and proximal small intestine.
+In contrast, in control mice, FITC-dextran was primarily distributed in the distal small intestine (Figure 3B).
 These results clearly indicate that morphine inhibits upper GI motility (Figure 3C).
-These results indicate that morphine has an inhibitory action on gastric emptying, and the delayed GI transit induced by morphine is caused, at least partly, by delayed gastric emptying.
+They also indicate that morphine has an inhibitory action on gastric emptying, and the delayed GI transit induced by morphine is caused, at least partly, by delayed gastric emptying.

-To determine whether reduced gastric pH in morphine-treated mice is due to the direct effect of morphine in the regulation of acid secretion or a consequence of the accumulation of acid because of delayed gastric emptying, gastric pyloric ligation experiment was performed.
+Gastric pyloric ligation experiment was performed to determine whether reducton in gastric pH in morphine-treated mice was due to the direct effect of morphine in the regulation of acid secretion or a consequence of the accumulation of acid because of delayed gastric emptying.
 The pylorus region of mice was ligated in both saline- and morphine-treated mice.
-Morphine treatment causes a significantly augmentation of gastric acid secretion compared with saline after 3 hours (Figure 3D) in pylorus-ligated condition.
+Morphine treatment caused a significant augmentation of gastric acid secretion compared with saline treatment after 3 hours (Figure 3D) in pylorus-ligated condition.
 This result suggests that a decrease in gastric pH in morphine-treated mice is a consequence of elevated gastric acid secretion and delayed gastric emptying.

 Involvement of IL-6 in Morphine-Mediated Delayed Gastric Emptying

 To investigate the molecular mechanism associated with morphine-induced gastric delaying, the serum level of IL-6 was measured and compared.
-Animals were treated with either saline or morphine, were sacrificed at 30-, 60-, or 120-minute time point, and basal IL-6 levels were measured.
-Our result shows a sustained increase in serum IL-6 levels up to 60-minute time point, after which its level declined (Figure 4A).
-The pH of the gastric content at 30, 60, or 120 minutes after morphine treatment was measured.
-A time-dependent decrease of the gastric pH after morphine treatment (Figure 4B) was observed.
+Animals were treated with either saline or morphine, sacrificed at 30-, 60-, or 120-minute time point, and basal IL-6 levels were measured.
+The results show a sustained increase in serum IL-6 levels up to 60-minute time point, after which its level declined (Figure 4A).
+A time-dependent decrease of the gastric pH was observed at 30, 60, or 120 minutes after morphine treatment (Figure 4B).
 Taken together, these findings show that an acute increase in circulating IL-6 after morphine treatment is associated with delayed gastric emptying.